 The faculty strives to model true caring for students in order to maximize their educational experience and instill a love of nursing as a profession.

 The faculty believes students have the right of educational experiences that promote individual growth.
 Nursing education is founded on the knowledge of scientific principles which are applied in an environment of caring.
 The goal of nursing education is to prepare a student who can think critically and is accountable for clinical decision making, modeling the behavior of a caring and competent nurse.
-Student experiences promote advocacy for healthcare considering the financial, social, and political issues which influence healthcare access.
+Student experiences promote advocacy for healthcare considering the financial, social and political issues which influence health care access.

 Additional information about the philosophy and organizational framework of the nursing program can be found in the Nursing Department Student Handbook.

-Lakeland nursing program graduates are held in high regard by area healthcare facilities.
+Lakeland nursing program graduates are held in high regard by area health care facilities.
 The demand for nurses, coupled with a quality education, results in employment for our graduates.

 Licensed Practical Nurses have an opportunity to enter the nursing program via the Access to Registered Nursing course.
+Contact Lakeland's Counseling Center for information about this option.

 The nursing faculty constitutes one of the major strengths of the Associate Degree Nursing program.
 They are active in many professional endeavors including participation in professional organizations, and involvement in continuing education activities.
 All full-time faculty are professionally prepared at the Master's level or above.